Cybersecurity is one of the prime interests of all organizations, including third-party service organizations or vendors.

 SOC 2 report is an outcome of the SOC 2 audit which is carried out by an independent, licensed CPA under Statement on Standard for Attestation Engagements (SSAE) No18: Attestation Standard.

-It presents SOC 2, a framework devised by the American Institute of Certified Public Accountants (AICPA), aimed at overseeing internal controls in cybersecurity across five Trust Service Principles: Security, Availability, Processing Integrity, Confidentiality, and Privacy.
+It introduces SOC 2, a framework developed by the American Institute of Certified Public Accountants (AICPA) to oversee internal controls in cybersecurity, based on five Trust Service Principles: Security, Availability, Processing Integrity, Confidentiality, and Privacy.

-The discussion further explores the two variants of SOC 2 reports: Type I, which examines the design of internal controls at a specific moment, and Type II, which scrutinizes both the design and operational effectiveness of these controls over a period.
+The article further delves into the two types of SOC 2 reports: Type I, which evaluates the design of internal controls at a specific point in time, and Type II, which assesses both the design and operational effectiveness of these controls over a period.

-Entities such as data centers, cloud storage services, and healthcare organizations often need to adhere to SOC 2 standards, with the audits conducted by a licensed CPA.
+Entities such as data centers, cloud storage services, and healthcare organizations frequently need to comply with SOC 2 standards, with audits performed by a licensed CPA.

 To become SOC 2 compliant, your organization needs to satisfy the TSCs defined by AICPA.